JTao02/ASL_Alphabet_Interpretation/README.md

 ## 🖥️ Usage

 To use this application, you will need a working computer and camera.
+Sit or stand at a comfortable distance away from the camera (~1-2m) and ensure lighting is fair.
+Position your hand in front of the camera, minimizing the depth of each of your fingers to the camera (ie. all the fingers should be a similar distance from the camera).

 There are four points of interest on the screen:

+1. Top Left: Countdown to display how many seconds are left to capture current sign.
+2. Bottom Left: Current word being formed from each subsequent signed letter.
+3. Top Right: Current letter that is being signed.
+This letter will be captured once the countdown reaches 0.
+4. Center: Capture word indicating that a snapshot has just been taken of the hand.

 1. Top Left: Countdown to display how many seconds are left to capture current sign.
 2. Bottom Left: Current word being formed from each subsequent signed letter.